Many or all companies we feature compensate us. Compensation and editorial

 Washington, D.C.$81.77$68.87$68.87

-The average monthly premium of all the quotes we received was $58.74.
-In the following table, we’ll look at how much more or less expensive each state was compared to the average of all quotes received.
+In the following table, we’ll look at how each state compares to the average of all quotes received ($58.74 per month).

 Here are the results: